 - (a) A training report, which does not attempt to measure effectiveness.
 Instead, it is a factual statement of, for example, the type and the number of courses offered, dates and durations, the number of trainees trained and qualifying, and the total cost of training.
 In some situations, a report is required on the assessed capability of the student; - (b) Reaction evaluation, which measures the reaction of the trainees to the training programme.
-It may take the form of a written questionnaire through which trainees share, at the end of the course, their opinions about relevance, content, methods, training aids, presentation and administration.
-As such, this method cannot immediately improve the training that they are receiving.
+It may take the form of a written questionnaire through which trainees scoreshare, at the end of the course, their opinions about relevance, content, methods, training aids, presentation and administration.
+As such, this method cannot immediately improve the training that they receive.are receiving.
 Therefore, every training course should also have regular opportunities for review and student feedback through group discussion.
-This enables the trainer to detect any problems with the training or any individual's needs and to take appropriate action; - (c) Learning assessment, which measures the trainee's new knowledge and skills, is obviously a measure of the training effectiveness and helpful for the trainee as well (see also 5.4.7.2).
+This enables the trainer to detect any problems with the training or any individual's needs and to take appropriate action; - (c) Learning evaluationassessment, which measures the trainee's new knowledge and skills, which are bestis obviously a measure of the training effectiveness and helpful for the trainee as well (see also 5.4.7.2).
 Assessment provides more information when compared against a pre-training test.
 Various forms of written test (essay, short answer questions, true or false questions, multiple-choice questions, drawing a diagram or flow chart) can be devised to test a trainee's knowledge.
-Trainees may usefully test and score their own knowledge; - (d) Performance evaluation, which measures how the trainee's performance on the job has changed after some time, in response to training, which is best compared with a pre-training test.
+Trainees may usefully test and score their own knowledge.
+Skills are best tested by a set practical assignment or by observation during on the job training (WMO, 1990).
+A checklist of required actions and skills (an observation form) for the task may be used by the assessor; - (d) Performance evaluation, which measures how the trainee's performance on the job has changed after some time, in response to training, which is best compared with a pre-training test.
 This evaluation may be carried out by the employer at least six weeks after training, using an observation form, for example.
-The training institution may also make an assessment by sending questionnaires to both the employer and the trainee; - (e) Impacts evaluation, which measures the effectiveness of training by determining the change in an organization or work group.
+The training institution may also make an assessment by sending questionnaires to both the employer and the trainee; - (e) ImpactImpacts evaluation, which measures the effectiveness of training by determining the change in an organization or work group.
 This evaluation may require planning and the collection of baseline data before and after the specific training.
 Some measures might be: bad data and the number of data elements missing in meteorological reports, the time taken to perform installations, and the cost of installations.

-5.4.7.5 Training for trainers
+5.4.4.47.5 Training for trainers